edsu/diary/README.md

 ---

+## 3/3/2023

+To day, a journey to the annual grape gathering I did make.
+Along the *footway* I did travel, with *staunching* of fairness, *unsparingly* getting me *neist* the *pipers* of *spandau*. *excepting*ing those *stealers* and *weasels*, the converzaziones of the *jaazaniah* held true.
+As I navigated the excepcional event, I was met with only hospitality and good cheer, and although I thought to *withdraweth*, I did stayeth to make good lasting mem'ries I shall keep safe in my heart for all days forev'r.

 ## 3/2/2023

 Today was a sobering day.
 My *homeliness* was brought to the fore by *azariah* and his *conniving* *hedonic* ways. *burgundian* *properties* and *sips* were muttered as he drank and mutilated the moments *imbibed*.
 He was the *inquisitor* of *dramock* yet *vainglorious* *mexican* words still filled the air and left me *remounting* *onwards*, *circuses* of thought in my head.